-Life is unpredictable, and with everything that is going on, you must be going into the worst-case scenario zone, more than you would like.
+Life is unpredictable, and with everything that is going on, you must be thinking about preparing for the worst case scenario more than you would like.
+Although it’s important to be prepared for anything, make sure you eliminate negative thinking today!

 I hope you’re doing well.
 It’s hard to believe that we’re halfway through a year that has completely redefined our lives.